How To Iterate Maps In C++ (With Examples)

 • Begin() and end() are member functions to help return the iterator object to the first element and the theoretical element following the last element.

-• Next, we have created a for each loop with a lambda expression to iterator from the start till the end of the map.
+• Next, we have created a for each loop with a lambda expression to iterate from the start to the end of the map.
 To do this, we will need to include the <algorithm> header file.

 • This lambda expression acts as a callback to receive each map entry and finally prints it as the output.